colelawrence/decipad/apps/docs/docs/supported-units.md

 The default unit is Square Meter (`cubicmeter`, `m3`, `m³`).

-Gallon can be expressed as `m3` and we support expanding (or contracting) any volume unit to si units.
+Gallon can be expressed as `m3` and we support expanding (or contracting) any volume unit to SI units.

 The following are also supported: